-9.26 The vision for 'Leicester Royal Infirmary and De Montfort University' is for a city-wide destination that is defined by its educational and healthcare setting.
-It will be part of the well-served and well-connected wider community to the south, supporting student accommodation and a mix of dwelling types including family housing.
-De Montfort University is the heart of the character area with its vibrancy, openness and diversity.
+9.26 The vision for Leicester Royal Infirmary and De Montfort University is for a growing mixed-use area and city destination that connects the city centre to surrounding neighbourhoods.
+It will be part of a well-served, well-connected neighbourhood with an established community to the south and student accommodation to the north.
+De Montfort University will be the heart of the character area with its vibrancy and diversity.
 A better integrated LRI campus will positively enhance the townscape and public realm.